rust-in-blockchain/Wishlist/README.md

 # Wishlist
 List things you want to have.

-## Hope to have and need collaboration.
+## Hope to have and need collaboration

 ## Hope to see but couldn't invlove in the implementation process